A few days back ‘Teresa’ asked me an interesting question.

 As I said money is not always the solution, fun at work is also important.
-Only more money can’t motivate the team if you don’t have fun culture in your company.
-I believe in “Work hard, Play hard” culture, so plan some sporting activities, outdoor trips, different competitions between different teams etc etc… There can be so many such activities, which can act as refreshment for employees.
+Only more money can’t motivate the team if you don’t have a fun culture in your company.
+I believe in “Work hard, Play hard” culture, so plan some sporting activities, outdoor trips, different competitions between different teams etc… There can be so many such activities, which can act as refreshment for employees.

 Help to settle employee life:

 What I mean from this is to help employees providing stability in their life.
-I know this is not going to be a simple task but company can help employees by providing medical insurance, medical facilities to employees.
+I know this is not going to be a simple task but the company can help employees by providing medical insurance, medical facilities to employees.
 Housing is the first priority of most of the employees.
-So help them getting good accommodation.
+So help them get good accommodation.

 ‘Teresa’, you asked about retaining testers in good positions.
 So let’s come to testers problem.